ur369eth/ur369.eth/README.md

 **_Description:_** Two types of benefaction-fee are charged for the provided service of protecting the crypto assets.
 The protcol always displays and inform about the fee upfront, thus the user becomes aware of the fee to be paid:

-(i) The Quantum Resistant Protection: A $3.69 fee collected in crypto **_only once per wallet address._** Enabling the Quantun Resistant Sign Key (to protect against quantum threats) is optional, and it can be activated at the beginning of the wallet address interaction with the protocol or at any future time as the user would desire.
+(i) The Quantum Resistant Protection: A $3.69 fee collected in the native token of the chain **_only once per wallet address._** Enabling the Quantun Resistant Sign Key (to protect against quantum threats) is optional, and it can be activated at the beginning of the wallet address interaction with the protocol or at any future time as the user would desire.

-(ii) The Classical Anti-Theft Protection: A $3.69 fee collected in crypto **_every time the user protects a crypto asset against theft_**.
+(ii) The Classical Anti-Theft Protection: A $3.69 fee collected in the native token of the chain **_every time the user protects a crypto asset against theft_**.

 Upon collection of any of the fee type >> the system automatically distributes the flat amount fee to 4 designated address with a social-good-purpose.